AIRLab-POLIMI/ros2-aruco-pose-estimation/multi_aruco_plane_detection/README.md

 # Robust and Noise-Tolerant Plane Detection using Multiple ArUco Markers

-Given a multi-aruco setup, consisting of multiple Aruco markers placed on a plane, this package detects the plane of the aruco markers and correct orientation of the multi-aruco setup.
+Given a multi-aruco setup, consisting of multiple Aruco markers placed on a plane, this package detects the plane of the aruco markers and the correct orientation of the multi-aruco setup.
 The package is designed to be robust to noise and can handle (in theory) a large number of Aruco markers.

-Code developed by: __Simone Giampà, Politecnico di Milano, 2024__
+Code developed by: __Simone Giampà__

+Project and experimentation conducted at __Politecnico di Milano, Artificial Intelligence and Robotics Laboratory, 2024__

-Project part of my Master's Thesis at Politecnico di Milano, Italy.
+_Project part of my Master's Thesis project at Politecnico di Milano, Italy._

 ## Description of the Aruco Setup